-Dishsoap is pretty toxic, and an open dishwasher door is right down where my babies crawl and explore, so I’m desperately looking for a safer alternative that will still clean the dishes and won’t break the bank.
-I’ve tried equal parts Borax and baking soda, and the first attempt resulted in too much food left on the dishes and truly AWFUL cloudiness on the glasses, many of which only had water in them to begin with.
+Dish soap is pretty toxic, and an open dishwasher door is right down where my babies crawl and explore, so I made a huge time investment looking for a safer alternative that will still clean the dishes and won’t break the bank.
+I first tried equal parts Borax and baking soda, and it resulted in too much food left on the dishes and truly AWFUL cloudiness on the glasses, many of which only had water in them to begin with.
 It was unacceptable.
 Adding vinegar to the rinse cycle made a huge improvement, but we still weren’t thrilled with the cleaning results.
-Then I read this about Borax (read under “risks) and decided it’s not a safer (or much more frugal) alternative anyway!
+Then I read this about Borax (read under “risks) and decided it might not be a safer (or much more frugal) alternative anyway!
 Bummer.

-- A commercial detergent that worked great for us
+- Review of a commercial detergent that worked great for us